coasys/flux/docs/src/create-flux-plugin/getting-started/folder-structure.md

-After using `create-flux-app`, your project should look like this:
+After using `@fluxapp/create`, your project should look like this:

 ```
 my-app/